Skip to main content

 Reading your test kit without guessing

-Saltwater is the same cycle, different starter
+Saltwater: same cycle, different starter

 After the cycle: don't undo your own work